 - The Blue Ridge Parkway, Pisgah National Forest, Mount Pisgah, Black Balsam, Cold Mountain, thirteen miles of pristine streams, and farmland-rich alluvial soils provide significant natural backdrop features to enhance the landscape of Bethel Community.

 - The name “Bethel,” meaning house of God, derives from religious camp meetings that were common in the area during the early to mid-nineteenth century.
 Camp meetings provided religious indoctrination but also enabled participants to experience an important social component to their busy rural existence.

 - Bethel’s original Native American name, “Sonoma,” means “valley of the moon” or “earth village.”
-Sonoma Road and Sonoma Masonic Lodge still bear the legacy of the original Native American name for the community.
+Sonoma Road still bears the legacy of the original Native American name for the community.

 - An early alternate name for Bethel, “Forks of Pigeon,” like today's alternate Bethel name, "Pigeon Valley," relies on the prominent association the community has had with the passenger pigeon.
 Billions of now extinct passenger pigeons once traveled through the community on their annual migration route, leaving their legacy with several local names: Pigeon Community, Pigeon Gap, Pigeon River, Pigeon Street, and Pigeon Valley.